 "[A]bsent significant reasons to the contrary, abstention is generally proper once it [has been] ascertained that the [three] threshold 'special circumstances' have been fulfilled."
 Chez Sez, 945 F.2d at 633.
 No such countervailing reasons exist here.
 An adequate state-court remedy is available to Plaintiffs.
 Notably, although "[t]here need not be a pending state court action in order for a federal court to invoke Pullman," Fuentes, 207 F. Supp.
 3d at 448, an action raising the same statutory questions presented here is already pending in the Pennsylvania Commonwealth Court.
 See ECF 76, Ex.
-A (Petition in Pennsylvania Dem.
+A to Response of the Bucks, Chester, and Montgomery County Boards of Elections to Plaintiffs' Mot. for a Speedy Declaratory Judgment Hearing and Expedited Discovery (Petition in Pennsylvania Dem.
 Party v.
 Boockvar, No. 407 MD 2020 (Pa.
 Commw.
 Ct.)) (raising same statutory issues raised here); see also id., Ex.
 B (Petition in NAACP v.
 Boockvar, No. 364 MD 2020 (Pa.
 Commw.
 Ct.)) (seeking, inter alia, order requiring county boards to provide satellite ballot return locations).